umg-kmr/NS_MoI/README.md

 If you have a working anaconda install, you can create a new environment and use the code inside that.

-Create a new python 3 environment with:
+Create a new python 3 environment and activate it with:

 ```
 conda create -n NS_MoI python=3.11
+conda activate NS_MoI
 ```
 Install the required packages: